Safford, Arizona: Economy

 The city's largest employers are Freeport-McMoRan Copper and Gold, Safford Unified Schools, DRG Technologies Inc, Bowman Consulting Group, Open Loop Energy and Walmart.
 Recently, Freeport-McMoRan opened two mining facilities just north of the city that make up the largest new mining operation in North America.
 Arizona State Prison Complex - Safford also employs many residents, as does the Federal Correctional Institution, Safford.
 Agriculture is considered to be a major economic activity, with cotton fields and a gin located in the city.

 A billboard along US Highway 70 announces "Safford ....
 Copper, Cattle & Cotton".

 Transportation

 The community is served by a freight rail line, the Arizona Eastern Railway, and hosts an air facility, Safford Regional Airport.
 Additionally the Arizona Department of Transportation is upgrading U.S. Route 191 from Interstate 10 into a full four-lane highway.
 ADOT is considering putting a U.S. Route 70 loop south of the city that would run from Swift Trail Junction to Thatcher.

 San Carlos Apache Nnee Bich'o Nii Transit provides transportation from Safford to the San Carlos Apache Indian Reservation and Globe.

 Greyhound Lines serves Safford on its Phoenix-El Paso via Globe route with a stop in Thatcher.

+On January 6, 2025, Grand Canyon Scenic Airlines began twice daily flights between Safford Regional and Phoenix Sky Harbor airports.
+This was the first commercial service at Safford airport since 1974.
+These flights were suspended in September 2025 due to the depletion of the local funding that supported this route.